Each year at this time, Cape Jaycees members sponsor two programs to spread holiday cheer for young and old alike.

 While Haggerty said they always get a little stressed about the budget each year like everyone who shops for Christmas, she is always amazed by the generosity of the community,”

 “Somehow, it just happens, the community just shows up every year for these individuals again.
 It’s just attributed to the wonderful people that live in the Cape Girardeau greater community.
 It's just awesome.
 So I'm just appreciative of that.
-I just wanted to thank the community for, you know, for every year showing up,” she said.
+I just wanted to thank the community for every year showing up,” she said.

 Monetary donations and gift cards to help meet the needs and many others this holiday season may be dropped off at the Southeast Missourian office at 301 Broadway in downtown Cape Girardeau, and may also be mailed to Cape Jaycees, P.O.
 Box 4, Cape Girardeau, MO 63701.